 The paragraph above headed "Rotala's Mission" sets out the commitment to deliver consistent quality of service in accordance with the service level requirements of all stakeholders, while at the same time offering value for money.
-The board also aims continually to improve the quality of service delivery, which it successfully did throughout the year despite the malign effects of the COVID-19 pandemic.
+The board also aims continually to improve the quality of service delivery, which it successfully did throughout the year.